mesosphere/universe/docs/tutorial/GetStarted.md

 #### Validation using build script.
-You can execute the script inside the `scripts/build.sh` to make sure all the json schema comply to specifications and to install any missing libraries.
+You can execute the script inside the `scripts/build.sh` to make sure all the JSON schema comply to specifications and to install any missing libraries.
 This script is also executed as a precommit hook.

 It may throw some error if there are any unrecognized fields in the package files.
 Fix those error and re-execute the command until the build is successful.